 24. Acknowledgment that the cargo was received, including the signature, date, and stamp of the recipient. (set default company stamp and your signature to save time and paper)

 If gaps 25-27 are applicable, they’re reserved for information about the carrier transport and its identification.

 If you want to know how to fill CMR documents much quicker and spend less money on administrative management, use online CMR document generators like SuperCMR (click here to see service plans).
-They will work at a pattern, meaning that you can autofill templates and quickly prepare and generate CMR documents in a pdf format for printing and email sending.
+They will work at a pattern, meaning that you can autofill CMR templates and quickly prepare and generate CMR documents in a pdf format for printing and email sending.
 Moreover you can add your company stamp to use with colleagues and add personal signature file to save you even more time.

 There are four copies / colors of CMR documents.:

-Red one goes to Sender.
+CMR number 1 (Red) goes to Sender.

-Blue goes to Consignee, so this one accompanies the goods through entire transport.
+CMR number 2 (Blue) to Consignee, so this one accompanies the goods through entire transport.

-Green is for Carrier.
+CMR number 3 (Green) is for Carrier.

 Black is kept for administrative work.